The Alchemyst: The Secrets of the Immortal Nicholas Flamel: Online games

 The first related online game to be launched was The Codex Master.
 The object is to get money and guess a secret code composed of a sequence of coloured orbs by inputting various sequences and using logic.
 When a sequence is entered, indicators show when the player has the right colour and also when a colour is in the right or wrong position to enable them to apply logic and guess the correct sequence.

 Film adaptation

-Film rights for the book were originally sold to New Line Cinema and Mark Burnett Productions.
-The film is currently in pre-production.
-This was reported at IMDb.
-According to The Hollywood Reporter, the writer hired to pen the script was Eric Bress, who has written scripts for the television show, Kyle XY.
-It was reported that the producer would be Mark Burnett and that he bought the rights to the book in an auction months before it was published.
+Film rights for the book were originally sold to New Line Cinema and Mark Burnett Productions in 2006.
+Eric Bress was confirmed as the writer in 2007.

-In November 2009 it was announced in Variety Magazine that Lorenzo di Bonaventura had bought the film rights to the series.
-Michael Scott and Barry Krost will be the executive producers.
-The script writer has yet to be announced.
+In November 2009 it was announced that Lorenzo di Bonaventura had bought the film rights to the series.
+Michael Scott and Barry Krost were set to be the executive producers, with the script writer being unannounced.

 On 20 June 2012 it was announced that the Australian company AMPCO Films had optioned the film.
-Michael Scott will write the screenplay.
-Production is due to start in early 2013 and filming will take place in Australia and New Zealand.
+Michael Scott would write the screenplay.
+Production was due to start in early 2013 and filming would take place in Australia and New Zealand.
 Dick Cook Studios had boarded the production of the film by October 2019 with expectations that the film would start production as its second project in early 2021.